backbone-cord/backbone-cord.github.io/patterns/dataflow.md

 * The subview is not a Backbone.Cord subview
 * The subview has a cascade function defined and when called with the new model explicity returns a value of false
-* The subview has an existing model that is NOT the same as the curent model on the parent.
+* The subview has an existing model that is NOT the same as the current model on the parent.
 Meaning before `setModel()` is called the parent and subview need to have the exact same model
 * The subview is managing a collection

 The above conditions are checked in order, which means that the overriding `cascade()` function may be called even if the subview is managing a collection.
 This allows a model to cascade down into a subview, where the subview loads a related collection and the collection on the subview can change when the model on the parent changes, such as a collection of messages related to a mailbox model.